 - 3 to 4 lbs weight when the iron is empty, and it increases as you add water so not the most lightweight models in the market

 - While 400 micro holes appear catchy and provide great ironing, it does exhaust the water tank pretty quickly

 Who Should Buy DW5080?

-There are people who might be interested in Rowenta irons and look up to products that come under $100 tag.
-Even if you are not a big fan of Rowenta, when you go out to search for irons $100, this product is likely to pop up in front of you.
+There are people who might be interested in Rowenta irons and look up products that come under a $100 tag.
+Even if you are not a big fan of Rowenta, when you go out to search for $100 irons, this product is likely to pop up in front of you.
 It is preferred by individuals who want an iron that has a good heat distribution and is not tricky to handle.
 Moreover, if you find some corners of your clothes hard to reach, its precision tip can be very helpful for you.